binocarlos/presentations/Readme.md

 $ bash run.sh docker-plugins
 ```

+Docker will expose port 80 on the host so you should be able to hit `http://localhost` to see the presentation.
+If you are running inside a VM (either using Vagrant or something else) - you need to expose port 80 inside the VM onto your laptop.

 Each presentation lives in a folder inside the repo.
 Each slide is a markdown file converted into HTML by reveal.js

 ## usage